TristanCacqueray/peaks-player/README.md

 - url: The playlist data location.
 The track paths are relative to the dirname of the playlist.
 - pos: The starting file, defaults to 1.
 - width: The player width.

-The url must be the location of the following data: